 Listing agreements typically cover the following terms:

-- The commission that you (the seller) will pay.
+- Amount of commission that you (the seller) will pay.
 This typically ranges from 5-6% of the house sales price and is split between your real estate agent and the buyer’s agent.

 - The type of listing.
-Most listing agents will want you to sign an exclusive right to sell listing, which obligates you to pay a commission to the agent regardless of who brings in the buyer (see the sample Florida Realtors Residential Real Estate Exclusive Right of Sale Listing Agreement).
+Most listing agents will want you to sign an exclusive right to sell listing, which obligates you to pay a commission to the agent regardless of who brings in the buyer.
 Other arrangements are possible, however, such as an open listing, in which you agree to pay a commission to whichever agent brings in a buyer, or an exclusive agency listing, in which you agree that your agent is the only agent authorized to sell your house, but that you will pay a commission only if the agent brings in the buyer (not, for example, if you find a buyer on your own).

 - Duration of listing.
 In all cases, the listing agreement will cover a set amount of time, such as 90 days.

 - Listing price.
-Your agent will recommend the appropriate selling price by comparing prices of similar homes (“comps”) that have been listed in your immediate area, based on his or her experience and data found in a Multiple Listing Service (MLS).
-To educate yourself as to whether the agent is recommending an appropriate price, the National Association of Realtors’ website is a good source of information on prices of houses currently on the market, and websites such as Zillow and Trulia provide data on actual sales prices.
+Your agent will recommend the appropriate selling price by comparing prices of similar properties (“comps”) that have been listed in your immediate area, based on professional experience and data found in a Multiple Listing Service (MLS).
+To educate yourself as to whether the agent is recommending an appropriate price, the National Association of Realtors’ website is a good source of information on prices of houses currently on the market, and websites such as Zillow provide data on actual prices of properties already sold.

 - Duties and obligations of seller and real estate agent.
 Your agreement will spell out how the real estate agent will list or market your house, what type of insurance you must maintain on the property, and what disclosures you must make.